mit-rss/intro_to_ros/README.md

 Although you're encouraged to collaborate with others if you are stuck, the lab should be completed individually so you can get practice with skills that will be essential later on in the course when you are in teams.
 If you have general questions, please post on [Piazza](http://piazza.com/mit/spring2020/614116405) so other students can benefit from the answer.
 If you have a question about your individual submission, please make a private post.

 ## Grading
-You're meant to complete this lab by testing your code and verifying the results on your own, as you would do in real life.
+You are meant to complete this lab by testing your code and verifying the results on your own, as you would do in real life.
 Once you are confident in your answers, your lab will be graded against our automated tests, which will be released on Friday at 1pm.
 Please refer to Automated Tests (below) for instructions on how to run these tests.

 This lab is due on **Wednesday, February 19th at 1:00PM EST**.